imorenodev/Royalty-Parser-Project/README.md

 # Royalty-Parser-Project

 TODO
-1) add clear-all buttons
-2) automatically set the listSelection pointer to a valid option upon deletion of an item
+1) automatically set the listSelection pointer to a valid option upon deletion of an item
-3) splash screen
+2) splash screen
-4) disable buttons for invalid states
+3) disable buttons for invalid states